-The Electrician: Construction and Maintenance - Electrical Engineering Technician program allows you to train as an apprentice in the electrician trade (#309A) while obtaining a two-year post-secondary Engineering Technician diploma in the electrical engineering field.
+The Electrician: Construction and Maintenance - Electrical Engineering Technician program will allow you to train as an apprentice in the electrician trade (#309A) while acquiring a two-year post-secondary Engineering Technician diploma in the electrical engineering field.

-Students obtain a thorough grounding in electrical engineering sciences and skills, including electrical circuits, maintenance of electrical instruments or devices, operation of electrical motors and power transmission as used in the industry.
+You'll obtain a thorough grounding in electrical engineering sciences and skills, including electrical circuits, maintenance of electrical instruments or devices, and operation of electrical motors and power transmission as used in the industry.

-This program includes a co-op work placement component.
-Centennial's Career Services and Cooperative Education department staff works closely with you to make your co-op work experience as meaningful as possible.
-They also work with a wide variety of organizations in business and industry and assist you with the sourcing of and preparation for co-op work placement opportunities.
+This program will include a co-op work placement component.
+Centennial's Career Services and Cooperative Education department staff will work closely with you to make your co-op work experience as meaningful as possible.
+While assisting you with the sourcing of and preparation for co-op work placement opportunities, staff will also work with a wide variety of organizations in business and industry.

 Please note: This program will be offered in Fall 2018, subject to Ministry approval.

 Program OutlinePrinter Friendly

 Career Options, Academic Pathways and Partners

 - Requirements for both in-school apprenticeship curriculum and an Ontario College diploma are completed.

 - In-school theory and lab experience is combined in this unique Electrician: Construction and Maintenance - Electrical Engineering Technician program.

 - A project-based approach to learning simulates actual workplace assignments.